glynjackson/ec2-deploy/README.rst

 The next task is to pick your server template from the directory ``server-template`` and edit the following files to reflect your own remote setup.

-For example the template ``AWS_Ubuntu14_04_LTS`` runs a Nginx, Gunicorn.
+For example the template ``AWS_Ubuntu14_04_LTS`` runs a Nginx, Gunicorn setup for Django.

  * ``default`` - Nginx Site File
  * ``start_gunicorn.conf``
  * ``gunicorn.conf.py``
  * ``wsgi.py`` - Remote server wsgi

 You can create your own server template by copying an existing one, then modifying the file ``tasks.py`` as required for your own setup.

 Environment Variables
 ~~~~~~~~~~~~~~~~~~~~~